daspanel/daspanel-docs/docs/help/install/linux.md

 memory, when the containers stop they disappear.

 ### Login credentials

+Before you get the login credentials you must be logged in to the mail catcher service.
+Do this by clicking [here](/help/install/linux/#emails-notifications) if you have not already done so.

 Click on the most recent message with the subject `DASPANEL instance c...` and in it you will find all the necessary information to access the control panel.